 The economy of the Peak District is heavily dependent on tourism, with millions of people visiting the park each year.
 Rangers set out to advise visitors to the park in all aspects of their stay as well as providing guided walks for those less experienced in hiking.
 Rangers are all qualified first aiders and have extensive knowledge of the park and the local area, making them the perfect guides to help people enjoy the park.

 The Peak Districts height and remoteness means that the Peak District is prone to extreme weather.
-The most troublesome of this extreme weather is snowfall in the summer months which can cut off entire communities.
+The most troublesome of this extreme weather is snowfall in the winter months which can cut off entire communities.
 Rangers help promote access in the winter months as well as working closely with emergency services to ensure that fires are prevented and tackled in the summer months.
 Rangers also help resolve issues between visitors to the park and landowners.
 Common ways they do this is by ensuring that footpaths are well marked so that visitors stay on them as opposed to straying onto private land.